East Pakistan football team: 1957 Dacca; runners-up

 In the semi-finals against Baluchistan on 3 November, Ashraf and Kabir scored in a 2–3 defeat.
 The loss on home turf led to local fans throwing stones at referee Mahmood Shah due to his alleged controversial decisions during the match.
 Police had to intervene and eventually retaliated.
 The governor of East Pakistan at the time, A. K. Fazlul Huq, was present at Dacca Stadium to witness the chaos.
 On 4 November, the East Pakistan government directed the Dacca Divisional Commissioner and the Deputy Inspector of Police in Dacca to conduct an inquiry into the clash, which resulted in seventy-seven people being injured, including fifty-four policemen.
 The semi-final was eventually replayed on 5 November, with the Whites winning 2–1.

-In the final against favorites Punjab, held on 10 November, local fans packed the stadium, with some even sitting inside the playing area, causing Punjab’s players to initially refuse to play.
-Eventually, a thirty-minute exhibition match was held, during which the host's center-forward, Ashraf, got injured.
-Once the game finally got underway, S.A.
-Jamman Mukta replaced Ashraf.
-East Pakistan Whites lost 1–2, with Rashid Chunna scoring the team's only goal.
-The chief minister of East Pakistan, Ataur Rahman Khan, handed over the prizes, with Whites captain Mari receiving the championship’s Best Player award.
+In the final against favorites Punjab, held on 8 November, an unprecedented 80,000 local fans packed the stadium, with some even sitting inside the playing area, causing players from both teams to refuse to play, an exhibition match of 25 minutes per half was eventually held, during which the hosts' centre-forward, Ashraf, was injured.
+The match finally got underway on 10 November in front of 40,000 spectators, with S.A.
+Jamman Mukta replacing Ashraf, East Pakistan Whites lost 1–2, with Rashid Chunna scoring the team's only goal, and the chief minister of East Pakistan, Ataur Rahman Khan, handed over the prizes.

 East Pakistan Whites XI: Ranjit, Ghaznavi, Eugene Gomes, Arzu, Nabi, Shamsu, Rashid Chunna, S.A.
 Jamman Mukta, Kabir, Mari (captain), Shah Alam.

-Punjab XI: Sharafuddin, Riasat Ali, Neamat, Shaukat, Masud, Naiir, Talib Ali, Mazhar, Saif, Hanif, Ghulam Rabbani.
+Punjab XI: Sharafuddin, Riasat, Niamat, Shaukat, Masoodul Hassan, Naiir, Talib, Mazhar, Saif, Hanif, Rabbani.